cgarciae/quantile-regression/README.md

 etc.

 ## Quantile Loss
-The only thing special about quantile regression really is its loss function, instead of The usual L1 or L2 expression we que the following formula:
+The only thing special about quantile regression really is its loss function, instead of the usual L1 or L2 expression we use the following formula:

 $$
 \begin{aligned}
     E &= y - f(x) \\
     L_q &= \begin{cases}
         q  E,     &    E \gt 0  \\
         (1 - q) (-E), &    E \lt 0
     \end{cases}
 \end{aligned}
 $$

 Here $E$ is the error term and $L_q$ is the loss function for the quantile $q$.
 So what do we mean by this?
 Concretely it means that $L_q$ will bias $f(x)$ to output the value of the $q$'th quantile instead of the usual mean or median statistic.
 How does it do it?

 First lets notice that this formula can be rewritten as follows:

 $$
 \begin{aligned}
     E &= y - f(x) \\
     L_q &= \max \begin{cases}
         q  E   \\
         (q - 1) E
     \end{cases}
 \end{aligned}
 $$